nesibmu/VisaFlow/README.md

 # GradFast
 ## AI-Assisted Graduation Planning

-GradFast is an AI-assisted planning product that helps students turn messy graduation requirements into a concrete, editable academic roadmap.
-The product is aimed at a real and high-stakes bottleneck: students often make graduation decisions with incomplete information, inconsistent advising, and poor visibility into transfer credit rules, substitutions, sequencing constraints, and time-to-degree tradeoffs.
+GradFast is an AI assisted planning product that helps students turn confusing graduation requirements into a academic roadmap.
+The product is aimed at a  bottleneck: students often make graduation decisions with incomplete information, inconsistent advising, and poor visibility into transfer credit rules, substitutions, sequencing constraints, and time-to-degree tradeoffs.
 In the worst cases, one missed rule costs an entire extra term.

 For my project, I focused on a product question rather than a pure research question:

 > Can a single AI-native interface help a student understand *how to graduate sooner* by generating a structured plan, exposing hidden levers like substitutions and transfer options, and supporting iterative changes through chat?

-The result is **GradFast**, a local web product that generates a university-specific degree plan, lets the user modify that plan conversationally, and surfaces acceleration opportunities such as transfer credits, substitutions, and double-counting opportunities when available.
+The result is GradFast, a local web product that generates a university specific degree plan, lets the user modify that plan conversationally, and surfaces acceleration opportunities such as transfer credits, substitutions, and double-counting opportunities when available.

 ---